demisto/content/Packs/MicrosoftECM/Integrations/MicrosoftECM/README.md

 - PowerShell Remote sessions are created over port 5985 (Microsoft Web service management/WinRm).
 This port needs to be opened from XSOAR to the hosts on the local and network firewalls.
 - Authentication is NTLM-based.
 - The integration requires a valid domain user with the permission set needed to perform the required remote tasks.
+- Configuration Manager clients must be running the client from the 1706 release, or later in order to run scripts commands.
+- To use scripts, you must be a member of the appropriate Configuration Manager security role.
+- To use `ms-ecm-script-create` command - Your account must have Create permissions for SMS Scripts.
+- To use `ms-ecm-script-approve` - Your account must have Approve permissions for SMS Scripts.
+- To use `ms-ecm-script-invoke` - Your account must have Run Script permissions for Collections.
+- To use the commands `ms-ecm-service-stop`, `ms-ecm-service-start`, `ms-ecm-service-restart` - Your account must have permissions to use **all** scripts commands
 ## Configure Microsoft Endpoint Configuration Manager on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.